Climate-based carrot planting guide for Canmore, Alberta

 Main risk: When this crop underperforms in Canmore, the culprit is usually timing or variety choice rather than the climate itself.

-How Frost Affects Carrots in Canmore
+How Frost Affects Planting Dates for Carrots in Canmore

 Canmore usually has about 65 frost-free days, with a typical last spring frost around June 19 and a typical first fall frost around August 23.